 Springing Forward, Bouncing Back, and an Amazing Gift

-We’ll have the spring time change on the last weekend of March, even though they keep talking about doing away with it.
-I’m not sure why they persist with it or why they call it ‘springing forward’.
-Losing an hour’s sleep never makes me feel springy or bouncy.
-My internal clock really struggles to adjust.
-It’s strange how one measly hour can wreak such havoc.
-(Surely it can’t be because I’m getting old! šŸ˜‰)
+Our Spring time change is scheduled for the last weekend of March, despite rumors circulating about canceling it.
+I don’t understand why they insist on doing it or why they call it “moving forward.”
+Losing an hour of sleep never makes me feel like I’m springing ahead.
+My biological clock really struggles to adjust, leaving me a bit lethargic and sleepy.
+It’s strange how a single hour can cause so much havoc.
+(It certainly can’t be because I’m getting older! 😉)

 Most of my followers know about the health struggles we’ve faced over the past few years.
 But we also had financial and material difficulties to deal with.
 On top of that, the church was in a time of change and transition, which is always a challenge.
 Yet, by the Lord’s grace we’ve kept moving forward.